 Professional Development Programs

 The Division of Child Care administers the following professional development programs, non-college scholarships, awards and mini-grants to the extent funds are available.
-For more information on all of the scholarships, awards and grants listed below contact your local Professional Development Counselor.
+For more information on all of the scholarships, awards and grants listed below contact your local Professional Development Coach.